ansys/pyfluent/doc/source/user_guide/solution.rst

 Solver TUI Commands
 -------------------
-The following example demonstrates how you can apply some solution settings using :ref:`ref_solver_tui_commands`:
+The following example demonstrates how you can apply solution settings using :ref:`ref_solver_tui_commands`:

 Selecting Solution Methods